Who We Are

 Brooke Chaney – Listening and Spoken Language Provider

-Daria Denysenko – Development Assistant
+Daria Denysenko – Development & Event Coordinator

-Grace Driscoll – Toddler Program Aide / Development Assistant
+Grace Driscoll – Toddler Program Aide

 Michelle Ellis – Program Administrator